GregReneris/MainPortfolio/README.md

 I'm using the home page to describe a bit about myself and including a picture.
 Travel is a huge part of my life, so I wanted that to pop out immediately with the background.

 The tools I've used to create this page are html, css, and javascript.
 Bootstrap is the framework I've chosen to use.
 I incorporated a nav-bar and linked buttons to my other pages.
+This site runs on ReactJS.

 ## Contact page: